MEDIA DINAcon, 11 June 2020

 DINAcon Awards 2017: The nominees are known

-First conference on digital sustainability
+First conference for digital sustainability

-Bern, 8th August 2017
+Bern, 8 August 2017

 Digital transformation yes, but please sustainable!

-Toni Caradonna and Prof. Dr. Mirjam Eggen, for example, will talk about blockchain application examples or Kurt Meister from Fablab Bern will offer an introduction to 3D printing.
-The latest security and data protection technologies will also be presented live and ways of increasing digital autonomy will be demonstrated.
-Representatives of Wikimedia Switzerland give insight into the mechanisms of Wikipedia and explain how to edit contributions correctly.
-And the OpenStreetMap professionals Michael Spreng from the Swiss OpenStreetMap Association and Prof. Stefan Keller from the Rapperswil University of Applied Sciences will present the free map project and demonstrate how it can be put to practical use.
+For example, Toni Caradonna and Prof. Dr. Mirjam Eggen will talk about blockchain application examples or Kurt Meister from Fablab Bern will offer an introduction to 3D printing.
+The latest security and data protection technologies will also be presented live and ways to increase digital autonomy will be presented.
+Representatives of Wikimedia Switzerland give insight into the mechanisms of Wikipedia and explain how to edit articles correctly.
+And the OpenStreetMap professionals Michael Spreng from the Swiss OpenStreetMap Association and Prof. Stefan Keller from the University of Technology Rapperswil present the free map project and demonstrate how to use it practically.

 The current programme can be found at: https://dinacon.ch/programm/